| | |

 Sustainable Practices for Food

 India has a predominantly agrarian economy.
-India has always used indigenous techniques and methods that are prevalent in different regions of the country which cater to specific agricultural activities like irrigation, crop harvesting, and pest management.
-The most important factor in all these is the non-use of fossil fuel-based energy and reliance on wisdom derived from local experiences and observations.
+India has always used indigenous techniques and methods prevalent in different regions of the country, catering to specific agricultural activities like irrigation, crop harvesting, and pest management.
+The most critical factor in all these is the non-use of fossil fuel-based energy and reliance on wisdom derived from local experiences and observations.

-Production, storage, and processing of food consume water, energy, and space at domestic as well as industrial levels.
-Traditionally the country has been using renewable energy sources and local materials for these activities.
+Production, storage, and processing of food consume water, energy, and space at domestic and industrial levels.
+Traditionally, the country has used renewable energy sources and local materials for these activities.

 Indians are also concerned about food wastage and make efforts to use the excess food by repurposing the food item or giving it to those in need.